kkdg/dexs-pm-system/readme.txt

 == Description ==

 Hello and Welcome!
-Thanks for 410 Downloads.
-We <3 you.
+Thanks for your support and for 410 Downloads and 2 x 5-stars <3.

 = Stable Version =
 According to relevant tests should this version be bug-free.
 The PHP Parser Error could be fixed and otherwise we (and you) could find any other Fatal Errors.